23 Indoor Activities with Your Kids When it’s Raining in Orlando

 4085 LB McLeod Rd.
 Suite E, Orlando, FL 32811

-$14 (1 adult and 1 child for 2 hours)
+$15 (1 adult and 1 child for 2 hours)

 The 3,000-square-foot open play area at Millie Moo’s has designated spaces for kids of different ages.
-Explore the immersive dance floor, pirate ship, motorized vehicles, slides, castles, building blocks, train sets and more!
+Explore the immersive dance floor, pirate ship, motorized vehicles, slides, castles, building blocks, train sets, and more!

-One unique feature is the rubber flooring to keep infants, new walkers and children with disabilities safe.
+One unique feature is the rubber flooring to keep infants, new walkers, and children with disabilities safe.
 Millie Moo’s café is 100% vegetarian.

 15. We Rock the Spectrum Kid’s Gym

-1080 Kevstin Dr. Kissimmee, FL 34744
+South Orlando – 1080 Kevstin Dr. Kissimmee, FL 34744

-$14 (additional siblings $12 each)
+$18 (additional siblings $15 each)

-This open play facility provides a nurturing environment where kids can learn and explore through safe sensory experiences.
-Enjoy the arts and crafts area, a calming room and therapy equipment.
-In partnership with its non-profit organization, the gym also offers social skills groups and activities for children with autism spectrum disorder.
+This open-play facility provides a nurturing environment where kids can learn and explore through safe sensory experiences.
+Enjoy the arts and crafts area, a calming room, and therapy equipment.

 16. District Kids